manojgayala/POPL1/Appendix.md

 ### Pairs
 Pair stores a pair of values and is used in dictionaries.
 The methods present in are

-- first() : first element in the Pair
+- key() : first element in the Pair
-- second() : second element in the Pair
+- value() : second element in the Pair

 ### Dictionaries
 These are basically red black trees and are enclosed by curly braces to signify the same.
 The methods provided are